Lanity6/Learning_based_A_star_Studcamp_SPBU/README.md

 * Maps of **warehouse layouts**, for example the ones described in the [warehouse research dataset](http://example.com/warehouse-dataset).
 * Maps of **urban environments**, similar to those in the [city planning dataset](http://example.com/city-dataset).
-* A small custom dataset assembled from the TransPath_data dataset for validating hypotheses and preliminary experiments on a regular laptop
+* A small custom dataset assembled from the TransPath_data dataset for to check the already written program code and preliminary experiments on a regular laptop

 ## Authors